Georgian National Centre of Manuscripts: Scientific Council

 The Scientific Council of the National Centre of Manuscripts is, together with the Director, the executive body of the Centre.
 The Scientific Council discusses and takes decisions by voting on matters regarding the management and development of the Centre.

 The members of the Council are elected for a five-year period at the general meeting of the scientific members of the National Centre of Manuscripts.
 The number of Council members depends on the number of the Centre's structural units (departments and laboratories).
 Each structural unit is represented on the Council by one or two academic colleagues (two if the number of academics in the structural unit is greater than ten).

 The Council is led by a chairman, elected for five years by the Council itself.
 At present the chairman of the Scientific Council is Shalva Gloveli.

 Structural units

 Department of Codicology

-Department of Codicology performs work in two main directions:
+The Department of Codicology performs work in two main directions: